Boston Marathon Checklist

 1) Wear everything you plan to wear for the race-shoes, shorts/pants, etc. so you don't forget the most important stuff, then bring extra layers or optional items so you can adjust as needed on the bus.

 2) Bring lots of clothing options.
 The weather will change just in the time it takes to drive to Hopkington, then we have several hours as the sun comes up and things will change again.
-I added a layer at the last minute last year and was very grateful by the end of the race.
+In previous years I've added a layer at the last minute and was very grateful by the end of the race.

 3) In the past the bus had outlets so you can charge your phone but I bring backup batteries just in case.
 Even if you don't plan to carry your phone, it's good to be sure you can reach people at the end of the race.